 This treatment is highly effective in a low dose and unlikely to cause serious side effects, which is why it is so widely prescribed.
 The most common effects may include diarrhoea, thrush, vomiting, heartburn, abdominal pain and a sensitivity to light.
 These shouldn't be a cause for concern, but if these side effects persist or you start to develop anything more serious, you should seek medical help straight away.
 You should also be aware that Doxycycline can make your oral contraceptive less effective.

 You can order Doxycycline online at 121doc.
-To ensure that our doctors have all the right information regarding your current health and the destination you are travelling to, we ask all our patients to complete an online consultation form.
+To ensure that our partner doctors have all the right information regarding your current health and the destination you are travelling to, we ask all our patients to complete an online consultation form.
 This form will be checked and if approved, a prescription for your travel treatment will be sent to our pharmacy from where your order will be sent directly to you.
 All orders with 121doc include a free consultation and next day delivery.
 If you live in London you are eligible for same day delivery and you may receive your order in as little as two hours.
 We have several malaria medications available.
 If Doxycycline is not the correct medication for you then visit our travel health page where you can find other malaria treatments such as Malarone and Palurine.

 Reachable and friendly patient supportPatient Service Online now: Mon-Fri 08:00-18:00